justeat/NLog.StructuredLogging.Json/README.md

 ## What

-Structured logging with [NLog](http://nlog-project.org/), to send log entries to [Kibana](https://www.elastic.co/products/kibana) via [NXLog](http://nxlog.org/).
+Structured logging with [NLog](http://nlog-project.org/).
+Generates log entries as JSON.
+These can .e.g. be sent to [Kibana](https://www.elastic.co/products/kibana) over [NXLog](http://nxlog.org/).

-Render one JSON object per line and parameters as properties for each `LogEventInfo` message.
+for each `LogEventInfo` message, render one JSON object with any parameters as properties.

 ##What problems does this solve?